LLC-Technologies-Collier/Moodle-Flashcard/README.txt

 quizzes.

-Adds-on to the new design : flashcard "by instance" customization
+Add-ons to the new design : flashcard "by instance" customization
 ------------------------------------------------------------------

 Flashcard instance can have card backgrounds and faces customized by uploading some images in the settings of your instance.
 Additionaly you have provision to add additional CSS rules to adjust the layout of the card presentation.

 This version maturity (2013101100)
 ----------------------

-This version disontinues the previous way of handling media files and customisation images, with more strict use of the Moodle file system.
-We DO NOT plan at the moment to provide any cross upgrading script from the previous published version as a standard uprader, specially handling diverging work about using media files.
+This version discontinues the previous way of handling media files and customization images, with more strict use of the Moodle file system.
+We DO NOT plan at the moment to provide any cross upgrading script from the previously published versions as a standard upgrader, special handling of diverging work about using media files.

-In addition, this version now fully handles course completion requirements, and completes properly summary and course overviews.
+In addition, this version now fully handles course completion requirements, and properly completes summary and course overviews.